 Find the sweet spot of video length.

 Your live streams are limited to 90 minutes but you don't need to be online that much.
-Usually it's better to have live videos longer than 5 minutes so the most of your fans can start watching but you'll see the number of viewers will decrease over time.
+Usually, it's better to have live videos longer than 5 minutes so most of your fans can start watching but you'll see the number of viewers will decrease over time.